 Investment in stocks and shares has historically provided the best chance of long term growth.
 Investment in open ended investment companies (OEICs), investment trusts and exchange traded funds are designed to spread the risk compared to holding a small number of shares directly.
 Capital gains and dividends are charged to tax.
 From April 2016 the Dividend Tax Credit has been abolished and a new Dividend Tax Allowance of £5,000 a year has been introduced.
 The new rates of tax on dividend income above the allowance are 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.

 Bank and building society accounts

-However, tax breaks aimed at encouraging new risk capital mean that EIS and VCT investments may have a place in your investment strategy.
+Although generally higher risk, the tax breaks aimed at encouraging new risk capital mean that the following schemes could have a place in your investment strategy.

 Although increases in the value of shares acquired under the EIS up to the £1m limit are not chargeable to CGT (as long as the shares are held for the required period), relief against chargeable gains or income is available for losses.

 The gross value of the company must not exceed £16m after the investment and there are many restrictions to ensure that investment is targeted at new risk capital.
 Companies must also have fewer than 250 full-time employees (or the equivalent), and have raised less than £5m under any of the venture capital schemes in the 12 months ending with the date of the relevant investment.

 These bodies invest in the shares of unquoted trading companies which would qualify for receipt of investment under the EIS.
 An investor in the shares of a VCT will be exempt from tax on dividends and on any capital gain arising from disposal of the shares in the VCT.
 Income tax relief of 30% is available on subscriptions for VCT shares, up to £200,000 per tax year, as long as the shares are held for at least five years.